Independent Approximates provide a maximum likelihood estimate for heavy-tailed distributions: Estimation using Independent Approximates

 \section{Estimation using Independent Approximates}

-In this paper, we analyze the performance of estimation using Independent Approximates \cite{nelson_independent_2022}, in which independent samples from a random variable $X\sim f(x)$ are split into n-dimensions for subsampling of n-tuplets that are approximately equal.
-Our theoretical analysis assumes samples that are on the equal marginal of the n-dimensional distribution of $X$.
-These are referred to as ``Independent-Equals" and are symbolically represented as $X^{(n)}\sim f^{(n)}(x)=\frac{f^n(x)}{\int_{x\in X}f^n(x)}$.
+In this paper, we analyze the performance of estimation using Independent Approximates \cite{nelsonIndependentApproximatesEnable2022}, in which independent samples from a random variable $X\sim f(x)$ are split into n-dimensions for subsampling of n-tuplets that are approximately equal.
+Our theoretical analysis assumes samples that are restricted to the equality condition $x_1 = x_2 = \cdots = x_n$ from the joint distribution of $n~i.i.d.$ copies of $X$.
+These "Independent-Equals" follow the conditional distribution:

-Our experimental approach entails selects samples from a tolerance neighborhood $\epsilon$ around the independent equals marginal distribution, which we term Independent-Approximates (IAs), denoted as $X^{(n)}\sim \hat{f}^{(n)}(x)$.The idea behind selecting these Independent Approximate samples is to obtain a subset of the data that has a lower shape parameter and thus has moments that can be estimated but retains a functional relationship with the original distribution's parameters.
+Our experimental approach entails selecting samples from a tolerance neighborhood $\epsilon$ around the independent equals conditional distribution, which we term Independent Approximates (IAs), denoted as $X^{(n)} \sim \hat{f}^{(n)}(x)$.
+The idea behind selecting these Independent Approximate samples is to obtain a subset of the data that has a lower shape parameter and thus has moments that can be estimated, while still retaining a functional relationship with the original distribution's parameters.

 In the case of the coupled distribution family, we specifically focus on the IA method when the shape parameter $\alpha$ is 1 or 2.
 We create estimators for the nth power of a density by taking $N$ independent and identically distributed samples and dividing them into subsets of length $n$.
 The subsets that have absolute values approximately equal are then selected.
 The median of these selected subsets gives us a set of Independent Approximates (IA) of size $N^{(n)}\equiv \lfloor(N/n)\rfloor$.